 Southern California Edison (SCE) Solar

-Cupertino Electric solar energy construction project for Southern California Edison in Porterville, California
+A utility-scale solar energy project by Cupertino Electric for Southern California Edison in Porterville, California.

-As part of Southern California Edison’s 250 MW solar initiative, Cupertino Electric installed a 6.7 Megawatt (MW) solar energy farm based on ground-mount, fixed-tilt structures in Porterville, California in 2010.
-At the time of construction, the solar farm for one of the nation’s largest utilities was one of North America’s largest ground-mount solar systems.
+As part of Southern California Edison’s 250-megawatt (MW) solar initiative, Cupertino Electric (CEI) installed a 6.7-MW solar energy farm in Porterville, California in 2010.
+The panels were based on ground-mount, fixed-tilt structures, and, at the time of construction, the solar farm was one of North America’s largest ground-mount solar systems.

-The project, which would typically take nine months to complete, given its size and scope, was completed in an unprecedented three-month period.
-The project’s fast-track status was achieved using experienced electricians working around the clock.
+A project of this size and scope would typically take nine months to complete.
+CEI completed it in an unprecedented three-month period.
+The fast-track project schedule was achieved using experienced electricians who worked around the clock.

-The more than 29,000 solar modules at the SCE site are expected to generate roughly 2.47 million kilowatt-hours (kWh) of electricity over a 25-year period.
+CEI installed more than 29,000 solar modules at the SCE site.
+The modules are expected to generate roughly 2.47 million kilowatt-hours (kWh) of electricity over a 25-year period.
 This grid-tied system has the same impact as reducing the annual greenhouse gas emissions of nearly 34,000 passenger vehicles.